 The open-sided vehicles are great for checking out day-to-day life as you whizz around the city, and they’ll keep you nice and cool in those hot summer months too.

 There are heaps of tours available, ranging from 1-2 hour tours to entire day trips, and some even include drinks and meals.
 If you’re looking for some tour inspiration, then check out this website, and, if you’re feeling guilty about your fuel consumption, don’t forget that there are eco-friendly tuk-tuk trips too.

-Azulejo tiles are everywhere throughout Portugal and some of the finest are located in its capital.
+Azulejo tiles are everywhere throughout the country and some of the finest are located in the Portuguese capital.
 They’re on walls, floors, ceilings, and the best part is that there are heaps on the outside of buildings.
-These charming decorations only add to the quaint feel of Lisbon’s cobbled backstreets, and it’s definitely worth making time to stroll around and admire them (they’re also extremely photogenic).
+These charming decorations only add to the quaint feel of Lisbon’s cobblestone streets, and it’s definitely worth making time to stroll around and admire them (they’re also extremely photogenic).

-If you want to take things a little further, then there’s an entire museum dedicated to the history of these beautiful tiles (the National Museum of the Azulejo), which have been around since the 1500s.
+If you want to take things a little further, then there’s an entire museum dedicated to the history of these beautiful tiles (National Tile Museum of the Azulejo), which have been around since the 1500s.